-A native of Delray Beach, Florida, Flowers enjoys spending time with his large extended family back in the sunshine state.
-His father, Willie, and mother, Patricia, have both been tremendous influences in his life.
-Though his parents divorced when Brandon was just a baby, both have been a steady influence in his life.
-His father, a former free safety at Florida State, can count on one hand the number of Flowers’ games that he’s missed since he was just seven years old.
-It includes travel up the eastern seaboard when Flowers played at Virginia Tech and even further when he was drafted by Kansas City to play for the Chiefs.
+A native of Delray Beach, Florida, Flowers enjoys spending time with his large extended family in the Sunshine State.
+Though no longer married, his father, Willie, and mother, Patricia, have both been tremendous influences in his life.
+Willie is a former Florida State free safety who can count on one hand the number of Flowers’ games that he’s missed since he was just seven years old.
+It includes travel up and down the East Coast when Flowers played at Virginia Tech, and even further when he played for the Chiefs.
+Last March, Flowers presented Willie with a brand-new Range Rover for his 58th birthday to help ease the travel burden.
 Brandon’s mother raised he and his sister, Brittany, often working two jobs to provide for her children.
 Brittany graduated from Florida State in only three years with a degree in communications and has worked for Fox Sports.

-2013: Selected to first-career Pro Bowl...interception and 32-yard return in Sept.
-8 season-opener at Jacksonville...also tied season-high with two passes defensed vs. Jaguars...season-high 10 tackles Sept.
+2013: Pro Bowl...interception and 32-yard return in Sept.
+8 season-opener at Jacksonville...tied season-high with two passes defensed vs. Jaguars...season-high 10 tackles Sept.
 15 vs. Dallas...inactive Sept.
 29 vs. New York Giants and Oct.
-13 vs. Oakland (knee)... second-career sack and two pressures Oct.
-20 vs. Houston...active but did not play in Dec.
-29 season finale at San Diego...interception and 17-yard return during Jan.
+13 vs. Oakland (knee)...sack and two pressures Oct.
+20 vs. Houston...active but did not play Dec.
+29 at San Diego...interception and 17-yard return during Jan.
 4 Wild Card Playoffs at Indianapolis.

 2008: Pro Football Weekly All-Rookie Team...two interceptions Oct.
-26 vs. New York Jets’ Brett Favre, returning one 91 yards for touchdown...was fifth-longest return in franchise history and longest since 1992 when Kevin Ross returned pick 99 yards for score vs. Chargers...totaled 118 return yards vs. Jets, second-most in game in Chiefs history...inactive Nov.
+26 vs. New York Jets’ Brett Favre, returning one 91 yards for touchdown for fifth-longest in franchise history...118 total return yards vs. Jets was second-most in Chiefs history...inactive Nov.
 9 at San Diego and Nov.
 16 vs. New Orleans (shoulder)...season-high 10 tackles and forced fumble vs. Chargers Dec.
 14.

-PERSONAL: Born in Delray Beach, Florida...led Atlantic High School in Delray Beach to Class 5A state football title as senior while earning all-area and allconference honors...spent one season at Hargrave Military Academy in Chatham, Virginia before enrolling at Virginia Tech.
+PERSONAL: Born in Delray Beach, Florida...led Atlantic High School in Delray Beach to Class 5A state title as senior while earning all-area and all-conference honors...spent one season at Hargrave Military Academy in Chatham, Virginia before enrolling at Virginia Tech.